-The Pediatric Advanced Heart Failure and Transplant Program at Norton Children’s Heart Institute provides lifesaving, state-of-the art heart care.
-Since Norton Children’s Hospital’s groundbreaking infant heart transplant in 1986, we’ve performed 78 heart transplants.
-This year alone, Norton Children’s Heart Institute, affiliated with the University of Louisville, performed 10 heart transplants.
+The Pediatric Advanced Heart Failure and Transplant Program at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, provides lifesaving, state-of-the art heart care.
+Since Norton Children’s Hospital’s groundbreaking infant heart transplant in 1986, we’ve performed 84 heart transplants.
 Here’s what you can expect from our transplant team.

 These tests help the Norton Children’s transplant team:

 Once the evaluation and tests are complete, all potential transplant candidates are presented to the Transplant Review Board.
 This board consists of multiple physicians, nurses and other specialists with a great deal of experience related to identifying patients for which a heart transplant is a good option.
 You will be notified of their decision after the meeting by a member of the transplant team and by letter from the review board.